YellowSmiley/FinancesAPI/README.md

 # FinancesAPI
-An API that allows CRUD opetations for Incomes and Expenditures
+A .NET Core API that allows CRUD opetations for Accounts and People and stores them to memory using Entitiy Framework.
+This is used by https://github.com/YellowSmiley/AngularJsFinance

-This was created using the https://www.dotnetcurry.com/entityframework/1348/ef-core-web-api-crud-operations tutorial